RayBB/openlibrary-docs/Orphaned-Editions-Planning.md

   Identify any orphans that are simply bad data and candidates for deletion.
 To explore.
   * Non-book items
-  * Blank title, low caracter title counts
+  * Blank title, low character title counts
   * Garbage strings / spam
   * not enough data to be worthwile.
 What is the threshold?